vosaul/status.im/source/build_status/index.md

 *Note 1:* It can take up to 60 minutes depending on your machine and internet connection speed.

-*Note 2:* Specific tool versions used are maintained in the [.TOOLVERSIONS](https://github.com/status-im/status-react/blob/develop/.TOOLVERSIONS) file.

-*Note 3:* An environment variable called `TARGET_OS` controls the type of shell that is started.
-If you want to limit the amount of dependencies downloaded, you could run `make shell TARGET_OS=android`.
+*Note 2:* An environment variable called `TARGET` controls the type of shell that is started.
+If you want to limit the amount of dependencies downloaded, you could run `make shell TARGET=android`.
 Most of the makefile targets already include a sensible default.

-*Note 4:* On macOS, the build environment is set up to rely on XCode 11.1.
+*Note 3:* On macOS, the build environment is set up to rely on XCode 11.1.
 If you want to use an unsupported version, you'll need to edit the version in [nix/mobile/default.nix](https://github.com/status-im/status-react/blob/develop/nix/mobile/default.nix) file (`xcodewrapperArgs.version`).

 ## Running development processes